sciviscontest2026/sciviscontest2026.github.io/pages/submission.md

     <h2>Submission Instructions (This will be updated once IEEE VIS makes the submission link public)</h2>
     <p>Your submission should include:</p>
     <ul>
-        <li>A 2-page PDF describing your visualization and analysis techniques.
+        <li>A 2-3 page PDF describing your visualization and analysis techniques.
 Focus on the techniques you used and results you obtained.
 Do not waste space on background information or data descriptions.
-Please follow the formatting guidelines for the manuscript. (<a href="https://www.github.com">Download LaTeX and Word templates</a>).</li>
+Please follow the <a href="https://tc.computer.org/vgtc/publications/conference/" target="_blank">formatting guidelines for the manuscript</a>. (you can download LaTeX and Word templates from this site).</li>
         <li>Images which explain how your visualizations help answer the questions.
 The images should be appended to the 2-page document (your whole PDF document should be more than 2 pages).
 The PDF document should be no bigger than 50 MB in size.</li>
         <li>An MPEG, AVI, or Quicktime video (maximum 10 minutes) showing the system, methods, or processes in action.
 This will be most helpful for demonstrating the effectiveness of your approach.</li>
         <li>We accept both individual and group submissions.
 Please include all authors list during the submission.</li>